 You can’t have a discussion about recruitment or retention without employee benefits.
 They are a foundational pillar in who you are as an employer.
 Your workforce and candidates alike will judge your value as an organization based on the employee benefits package you offer.
-And rightfully so, given employees spend about 1/3 of their lives at work.

-This article will help you understand the importance of employee benefits, which employee benefits matter most and how you can use your company’s employee benefits to improve your recruitment strategy.
+That’s why we’re exploring the importance of employee benefits, which employee benefits matter most and how you can use your company’s employee benefits to improve your recruitment strategy.

 You will have access to 50+ pages of data, tips, and advice.

 What Are Employee Benefits?

 Employee benefits are additional perks on top of an employee’s salary.
 They can be intangible or tangible in nature, but always offer additional support to an employee’s overall well-being.